A leaked poll shows National has dropped below 30 per cent, and Labour at 55 per cent

 "UMR are Labour's pollsters and are consistently, badly wrong."

-He added that Labour "should be focused on getting New Zealand back to work, not leaking dodgy numbers."
+He added that Labour "should be focused on getting New Zealand back to work, not leaking dodgy numbers".

 The UMR poll shows the Greens are on 5 per cent and New Zealand First – Labour's Coalition partners – on 6 per cent.
-The poll shows that the Act Party are on 3 per cent.
+The poll shows that the Act Party are on 3 per cent - its highest UMR poll rating since 2011.

-National, however, is at 29 per cent in the poll – its lowest polled number in more than a decade.
+National, however, is at 29 per cent in the poll – its lowest polled rating in more than a decade.

+However, UMR warned that the political numbers should be taken with a grain of salt.

+"They [the poll numbers] need to be interpreted extremely carefully.
+The conventional wisdom is that natural disasters (and wars) are usually good for governments but that those effects can wear off quickly."

 The poll shows that National's Judith Collins and Bridges are neck-and-neck when it comes to preferred Prime Minister, both at 7 per cent.